jorgebarcos/clon_fiverr_website/README.md

 # clon_fiverr_website
-### Fiverr website clone with Bootstrap 4 and JavaScript
+### Recreating Home Page of Fiverr website clone with Bootstrap 4 and JavaScript

 ### Preview